shanedjones/cartoon-annotation-tool/README.md

 ### Serialization
 - Sessions can be saved as JSON files
+- Audio data is stored in Azure Blob Storage with URL references
-- Audio data is serialized as base64 strings
+- For backward compatibility, audio can also be serialized as base64 strings
 - Files can be reloaded for later replay

 ## Project Structure